doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 - Automatic predifined date field update on creation, update and even on record property changes
 - ORM and ODM support using same listener
-- Specific annotations for properties, and no interface required -Can react to specific property or relation changes to specific value -Can be nested with other behaviors -Annotation and Yaml mapping support for extensions
+- Specific annotations for properties, and no interface required
+- Can react to specific property or relation changes to specific value
+- Can be nested with other behaviors
+- Annotation and Yaml mapping support for extensions

 [blog_test]: http://gediminasm.org/test "Test extensions on this blog"